cloudlinux/kuberdock-docker/docker/docs/installation/windows.md

 To run a Docker container, you:

-* create a new (or start an existing) Docker virtual machine
+* Create a new (or start an existing) Docker virtual machine
-* switch your environment to your new VM
+* Switch your environment to your new VM
-* use the `docker` client to create, load, and manage containers
+* Use the `docker` client to create, load, and manage containers

 Once you create a machine, you can reuse it as often as you like.
 Like any VirtualBox VM, it maintains its configuration between uses.